tatianegercina/FinTech/01-Lesson-Plans/07-SQL/1/LessonPlan.md

 * Open a query tool within `mortgage_db` and create a table named `mortgage`.
 Point out that the columns created match the data in the CSV file.

-* Once the table has been created, right-click Miscellaneous_DB from the left-hand menu and select Refresh.
+* Once the table has been created, right-click `mortgage_db` from the left-hand menu and select Refresh.

 * Scroll down to Schemas and expand that menu, and then expand the Tables menu.